Treaty of Amiens: Amiens interlude

+The English were not the only ones to profit by the halcyon lull in hostilities.
+From London, the Russian Semyon Vorontsov noted to a correspondent, "I hear that our gentlemen are making extravagant purchases in Paris.
+That fool Demidov has ordered a porcelain dinner service every plate of which costs 16 gold louis."

+For those who could not get there, Helmina von Chézy collected her impressions in a series of vignettes contributed to the journal Französische Miscellen, and F. W. Blagdon and John Carr were among those who brought up to date curious English readers, who had felt starved for unbiased accounts of "a people under the influence [ ] of a political change, hitherto unparalleled....
+During a separation of ten years, we have received very little account of this extraordinary people, which could be relied on," Carr noted in his Preface.

 A number of French émigrés returned to France, under the terms of relaxed restrictions upon them.
 French visitors also came to England.
 Wax artist Marie Tussaud came to London and established an exhibition similar to one she had in Paris.
 The balloonist André-Jacques Garnerin staged displays in London and made a balloon flight from London to Colchester in 45 minutes.

 The Spanish economy, which had been badly affected by the war, began to recover with the advent of peace.
 Much as it had been at the start of the wars in 1793, Spain remained diplomatically caught between Britain and France, but in the period just after the signing of the Treaty of Amiens, a number of actions on the part of the French government antagonised the Spanish.
-France's unwillingness to block the cession of Trinidad to Britain was one of the things that most irritated King Carlos IV.
+France's unwillingness to block the cession of Trinidad to Britain was one of the things that most irritated King Charles IV.

 Spanish economic interests were further injured when Bonaparte sold Louisiana to the United States, whose merchants competed with those of Spain.

-Following that sale, Carlos wrote that he was prepared to throw off alliance with France: "neither break with France, nor break with England."
+Following that sale, Charles wrote that he was prepared to throw off alliance with France: "neither break with France, nor break with England."